iame-researchCenter/Petanc/README.md

 ## Phylogroup

+We use the ClermonTyping to know the Phylogroup of *Escherichia coli* with all the contigs (--threshold 0)

 [Beghain J, Bridier-Nahmias A, Le Nagard H, E.Denamur and O.Clermont.
 Clermontyping: an easy-to-use and accurate in silico method for Escherichia genus strain phylotyping.
 Microb Genom.
 2018 Jun 19.
 PMID: 29916797 PMCID: PMC6113867 https://doi.org/10.1099/mgen.0.000192 ](https://doi.org/10.1099/mgen.0.000192)